 Saturday, April 2

-As our world changes physically and socio-politically, and more people feel uprooted by global uncertainty, more of us are ready to dream a bigger dream for humanity.
+As our world changes physically and socio-politically, and more people feel uprooted by global uncertainty, more of us are ready to dream a more life-affirming dream on behalf of the collective.
 One of the gifts of uncertainty is that it requires us to recognize and let go of unconscious biases that have been passed down for generations.
 These include the perception that splits into opposites and values light over dark, speed over slowing down, productivity over attunement, and expression over receptivity.
 Awakening requires that we soften the habit of binary perception and restore our natural capacity to see clearly with the heart.

 This livestreaming program can be taken from home or anywhere with an internet connection.
 If you register, you will be emailed viewing instructions either the evening before or the morning of the event.
 Please be sure to check "spam" and "junk" folders!

 This class will be recorded.

 All times are CDT.
 Please contact email@example.com with any questions.
 Learn more about online learning.

 Please register early.
 Programs with four or fewer participants are subject to cancellation, 48 hours prior to their start.

 About the instructor